 Now let’s get back to that “posterior chain”.
 What’s that you ask?
-The posterior chain is a group of muscles comprised of the calves, hamstrings, gluteus muscles, multifidus, erector spinae, trapezius, and posterior deltoids.
+A posterior chain is a group of muscles comprised of the calves, hamstrings, gluteus muscles, multifidus, erector spinae, trapezius, and posterior deltoids.

-This group of muscles are essential in keeping us erect and keeping our hips stable.
+This group of muscles is essential in keeping us erect and keeping our hips stable.
 More often than not we have an imbalance between the anterior chain and the posterior chain from an over-focus on quad and ab exercises.

 This can lead to pain and weakness in our backs and our hips.
 So how does this tie into hiking?
 Carrying a heavy backpack for multiple days a ta time is taxing on the body.
-And it’s especially taxing on your lower back, neck and shoulders.
+And it’s especially taxing on your lower back, neck, and shoulders.

 Strength Training Workout for Backpackers